Brewers vs. Cubs Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .333 with a double, a triple, a home run, four walks and six RBI.
+- Yelich has recorded a base hit in five games in a row.
+In his last five games he is batting .409 with a double, a triple, a home run, three walks and six RBI.

 Yelich Recent Games